openvino/mtb-solidity/README.md

   - Prompts gOVI/quote pair, gOVI and quote addresses, price threshold, min gOVI in pool, duration, admin.
   - Optionally grants `RESETTER_ROLE` to the OVI (DAO) address provided.
   - Deploys `SplitOracle` and saves `deployments/split_oracle.json`.

+## Crowdsale Notes
+- `CrowdsaleOVI` runs in two USD-priced stages (phase 1 cap + rate, then phase 2 rate).
+- Deployment flow: deploy token, deploy crowdsale with caps/rates + price feed, fund crowdsale, then open the sale window.
+- Alternative: sell gOVI directly if you want investors to receive the listed governance token from day one.
+This can be offered as an option instead of selling OVI.

 Base CLI (copy/paste):